 - The claimant has failed to beat a defendant’s Part 36 offer to settle.
 In other words, the Part 36 offer regime “trumps” QOCS, so that a claimant who refuses a defendant’s Part 36 offer but fails to do better at trial is at risk for the defendant’s costs from the end of the relevant offer period.
 However, the claimant’s liability for the defendant’s costs in these circumstances is capped at the level of damages and interest recovered by the claimant.
 In light of these provisions, it is important for defendants to make a well-judged Part 36 offer at an early stage.

-The rules also do not preclude a successful claimant being deprived of all or part of his or her costs, or ordered to pay the defendant's costs, in other circumstances, such as where the claimant has failed on an interim application or on some issues at trial.
-Again, however, the claimant's liability for any costs orders is capped at the level of damages and interest recovered.
+The rules also do not preclude a successful claimant being deprived of all or part of their costs, or ordered to pay the defendant’s costs, in other circumstances, such as where the claimant has failed on an interim application or on some issues at trial.
+Again, however, the claimant’s liability for any costs orders is capped at the level of damages and interest recovered.

 No. It applies to all personal injury claims, regardless of the claimant’s wealth or otherwise.

 The introduction of QOCS implemented a recommendation of Lord Justice Jackson which was aimed at counter-balancing the impact on personal injury claimants of the decision to abolish recoverability of CFA success fees and, in particular, ATE insurance premiums (see “Conditional fee agreements (CFA s) / after the event (ATE) insurance”).

 From 1 April 2013 parties have still been able to enter into CFAs and take out ATE insurance to fund their litigation, but have to bear the additional costs of doing so, with an obvious impact on the level of damages claimants will receive (though in personal injury cases the success fee is subject to a cap of 25% of damages, excluding future pecuniary loss).